hammerheim-game/hammerheim-rules/7-equipment.md

 Handgun in the same turn, other than to pivot on the spot to face your target or stand up from knocked down.
-Save Modifier: Repeater Handguns are even better at penetrating armor than their Strength value of 4 suggests.
-A model wounded by a Repeater Handgun must take its armor save with a -2 modifier.
+Save Modifier: Repeater Handguns are even better at penetrating armour than their Strength value of 4 suggests.
+A model wounded by a Repeater Handgun must take its armour save with a -2 modifier.
 Slow Reload: To reload a Repeater Handgun takes a long time and a bit of focus.
 The warrior must do nothing (no